JamesLemony/jameslemony.github.io/content/Course Notes/Tenses/Present Simple Tense.md

 >
 > That chair is not white.
 > ~~Does that chair be not white?~~ 🚫
-> Is that chair white?
+> Isn't that chair white?
 >
 > Oliver is a teacher at the local school.
 > Emily is a doctor who works at the hospital.